 The University of Oklahoma has numerous campus locations and a variety of events that attract minors, which may be sponsored by the University or by third parties.
 These guidelines are meant to serve as guidance for these valuable experiences.
 Please note, these guidelines may not encompass each and every encounter with a minor and should be flexible depending on the circumstances and with the approval of either a supervisor in charge of the area or facility or the Office of Risk Management, in consultation with the Office of Legal Counsel.
 The safety of minors on campus is of utmost importance to the University and these guidelines have been approved in order to provide a safe, fun and productive educational environment.

 To review the full policy, guidelines and forms: ou.edu/web/landing/policy

 The parent or guardian should provide line of sight supervision of minors at all times.
 A parent or guardian must assure that minors are not disruptive to others.

 Parent or guardian must not leave minors unattended, including at athletic events or other University activities.

 Minors are not allowed in High Risk Areas.

 The information provided allows us to start communicating with students about the college admissions process.

-In order to provide the best campus experience for visitors, we limit the size of each tour group to 17 people.
-Due to student tour guide schedules and daily individual tours, we are unable to provide the adaquate number of tour guides for groups larger than 50.
+In order to provide the best campus experience for visitors, we limit the size of each tour group.
+Due to student tour guide schedules and daily individual tours as well as social distancing guidelines from the CDC, we are unable to provide the adaquate number of tour guides for groups larger than 30.